pact-foundation/pact-python/docs/blog/posts/2024/12-30 functional arguments.md

     1. The `name` parameter is the name of the message.
 For example, `"request to delete a user"`.
 If you instead use a mapping of message names to functions, this parameter is not passed to the function.
     2. The `params` parameter is a dictionary of additional parameters that the message requires.
 For example, one could specify the user ID to delete in the parameters instead of the message.
 Note that `params` is always present, but may be `None` if no parameters are specified by the consumer.
 <!-- markdownlint-enable code-block-style -->
-The function arguments must include the relevant keys from the [`MessageProducerArgs`][pact.v3.types.MessageProducerArgs] typed dictionary.
+The function arguments must include the relevant keys from the [`MessageProducerArgs`][pact.types.MessageProducerArgs] typed dictionary.
 Pact Python will then intelligently determine how to pass the arguments in to your function, whether it be through positional or keyword arguments, or through variadic arguments.

 The output of the callback function should be an instance of the `Message` type.
 This is a simple [TypedDict][typing.TypedDict] that represents the message that the consumer expects and can be specified as a simple dictionary, or with typing hints through the `Message` constructor: